Levi-Ackman/Rebutall_ICML2024/Visualiziation_of_STD/LD_MOV_Compare.md

 Specifically, since the seasonal part represents repetitive patterns in the original sequence, a good seasonal part should capture all major frequencies in the original sequence.
-Hence, we separately calculated the similarity between the seasonal part obtained from two decomposition strategies and the dominant frequencies of the first 66.6% (i.e., the first 2/3) of the original sequence.
+Hence, we separately calculated the similarity between the seasonal part obtained from two decomposition strategies and the dominant frequencies of the top **66.6%** (i.e., the topk **2/3**) of the original sequence.
 A better decomposition strategy should yield a seasonal part with higher similarity to the dominant frequencies of the original sequence.

 Additionally, for a good trend part, it should effectively capture the trend changes in the original sequence.
-Thus, we utilized Dynamic Time Warping (DTW) to compute the similarity between the original sequence and the trend parts obtained from the two decompositions.
+Thus, we utilized Dynamic Time Warping [DTW](https://doi.org/10.1007/978-3-540-74048-3_4) to compute the similarity between the original sequence and the trend parts obtained from the two decompositions.
 A superior decomposition strategy should result in a trend part with higher DTW similarity to the original sequence.

 Below are the results: